The Secretary of State was asked—

 UK-based international charities are under unprecedented pressure at a time when their services are most needed, with the latest research indicating that more than half have cut back on their overseas programmes and nearly half, particularly small organisations, are at risk of not surviving for another six months.
 Will the Minister ensure that the review of their work begins by the Government dealing with those with the lowest transparency scores and tackling programmes that do not put poverty reduction at the heart of their work?

-I ought to wish you happy birthday as well, Mr Speaker.
+I ought to have wished you happy birthday as well, Mr Speaker.
 That was rather remiss of me.

 The hon.
 Lady makes a very important point.
 Civil society is an important policy and delivery partner for DFID and I absolutely recognise the work it does.
 Our continued partnership will be critical in ensuring that UK aid reaches those most in need as a result of covid-19.
 There are a number of funding schemes and programmes that DFID has recently announced and allocated, including a new £30 million UK Aid Direct funding round that is open specifically for small and medium-sized charities based both in the UK and internationally to support the global response to covid-19.